Gift of Life Marrow Registry

-The Gift of Life Marrow Registry is a public bone marrow and blood stem cell registry headquartered in Boca Raton, Florida.
-Gift of Life facilitates transplants for children and adults suffering from life-threatening illnesses, including leukemia, lymphoma, other cancers and genetic diseases.
+The Gift of Life Marrow Registry is a non-profit organization founded in 1991 and headquartered in Boca Raton, Florida that operates a public blood stem cell and bone marrow registry while facilitating transplants for children and adults battling life-threatening illnesses, including leukemia, lymphoma, other cancers and genetic diseases.

-Gift of Life is a non-profit organization.
-Although it operates a public resource available to patients globally, it does not receive government funding.
+The registry contains over 470,000 potential donors, and has found more than 31,000 donor matches and facilitated over 5,000 transplants since its inception.

 History

-Gift of Life was founded following a successful bone marrow registration drive to save the life of Jay Feinberg, a 22-year-old analyst with the Federal Reserve.
+Gift of Life was founded following a successful bone marrow registration campaign to save the life of Jay Feinberg, a 22-year-old analyst with the Federal Reserve.

-Feinberg was diagnosed with leukemia in 1991.
-Since tissue type is inherited, like eye or hair color, a patient's best chance of finding a genetic match lies with those of similar ethnic background.
-For Feinberg, those were donors of Eastern European Jewish descent.
-After four years of searching for, a match was found with a 16 year-old girl from Illinois, saving Feinberg's life.

-At that time, the worldwide registry was not representative of all ethnic groups.
-Feinberg felt an urgent need to add diversity to the registry, creating the Gift of Life registry.

 Background

-Only 30 percent of patients with diseases treatable with a bone marrow transplant can find a suitable donor among their family members.
+Only 30 percent of patients with diseases treatable with a blood stem cell/bone marrow transplant can find a suitable donor among their family members.
 The remaining 70 percent must rely on the generosity of an unrelated donor to save their lives.
-There are more than 90 marrow and stem cell donor registries in 56 countries.
+There are more than 90 stem cell and marrow donor registries in 56 countries.

-Gift of Life was the first registry in the world to human leukocyte antigen tissue type bone marrow donors on a mass scale at donor drives using buccal swabs.
+Gift of Life was the first registry in the world to human leukocyte antigen tissue type stem cell and marrow donors on a mass scale at donor drives using buccal swabs.

-Since its inception in 1991, Gift of Life has found 23,370 matches and facilitated more than 4,290 bone marrow transplants.
-More than 410,000 donors are currently registered with Gift of Life.